martinbee/team-standards/README.md

 - Our code will be slightly more performant.
-  - Arrow methods are transpiled into the class constructor in es5, so each instance of a component will declare it's own version of that arrow method (to keep `this` bound correctly).
+  - Arrow methods are transpiled into the class constructor in es5, so each instance of a component will declare its own version of that arrow method (to keep `this` bound correctly).
 This can lead to a performance hit if there a lot of a particular type of component.